GreatGazoe/DreamColorESP/README.md

 This sketch can be found under "examples" in the "files" section.
 Search for "ESP8266HTTPUpdateServer" and scroll down to "WebUpdater".
 Fill in your network credentials under "your-ssid" and "your-password" and upload sketch to ESP-device (Usb), be sure that the ESP-device settings are correct ("Tools" section).
+Important settings are "Board" and "port".
 After this reset your ESP.
-Search for the ESP-device in your network, you can use "Fing"(android app) , "ipconfig" in command prompt in windows or "arp -a" in linux terminal for that.
+Search for the ESP-device in your network, you can use "Fing"(android app), "ipconfig" in command prompt under windows or "arp -a" in linux terminal for that.
 Of course you can find the device in your router's main page too.
-Write down the IP-address and open "<IP-address>/update" in your browser.
+Write down the IP-address and open "IP-address/update" in your browser.
 ![alt text](data/UpdateHtml.png)

 First upload "SPIFFS.bin" with "Update FileSystem" wait untill "Update Success!!" and reboot, then